 Official report cards are available two times a year.
 Only semester grades are entered on the official transcript.
-Report cards will go home with students the within two weeks of the end of each term.
+Report cards are available online through the Infinite Campus portal.

 Grading

 Students attending San Tan Charter School will be assessed using the following grading scales.
 Students must abide by the Academic Misconduct and Cheating policy as outlined in the student handbook.